kran0/dind-alternative/README.md

 RHEL/Centos docker daemon differs from the official one.
  You can compare `dockerd --help` with `dockerd-ce --help`.
- Main difference for me is `--add-registry` flag, which is not supported by CE and official dockerd daemons.
+ Main difference for me is `--add-registry` parameter, which is not supported by CE and official dockerd daemons.

 # How to use?